Vigneshsekar/open-data-journal-doc/user_authentication.md

       end
     end

-This plug just gets current_resource from a Guardian token and assigns it as property to our connection.
+This plug just gets current_resource from a Guardian token and assigns it as a property to our connection.
 So, now we can access signed in user through @current_user variable (connection assignment).

 But we need to integrate it in our project.
 Where shall we call this and get the current_user assigned?
 A good place to do it may be the :with_session pipeline that we have defined in our routes.